Road freight transport by journey characteristics

 Trends in road freight transport

-EU-27 national road freight transport fell by almost 1 % in 2011 compared with 2010.
-Thirteen Member States have recorded an increase in national road freight transport, while eleven Member States have recorded a decrease.
-The highest increase was recorded in Denmark (14%) followed by Luxembourg (13%) and Estonia (12%), while the highest decrease can be found in Greece (21%), Italy (14%) and Cyprus (13%).
-Only Belgium showed a relatively stable evolution.
+EU-28 national road freight transport fell by 5% in 2012 compared with 2011.
+Twenty Member States have recorded a decrease in national road freight transport, while only five Member States have recorded an increase.
+The highest decreases were recorded in Belgium (18%), Slovenia (15%), Hungary (13%) and Italy and Portugal (12%); the highest increases can be found in Romania (7%) and Lithuania (5%), but their level is very low.

-The importance of national transport at country-level is however very different: in 2011, it accounted for more than 85 % in France, Italy, Cyprus, Finland and Sweden, but less than 25 % in Latvia, Lithuania, Luxembourg, Slovenia and Slovakia.
-Contrary to Cyprus with 98 %, Luxembourg had the lowest proportion of national transport: only 7 % of the output of Luxembourg-registered hauliers concerns haulage in their own country.
+The importance of national transport at country-level is very different: in 2012, it accounted for more than 90% in France, Italy, Cyprus, Sweden and the United Kingdom, but less than 25% in Latvia, Lithuania, Luxembourg, Slovenia and Slovakia.
+Contrary to Cyprus with 98%, Luxembourg had the lowest proportion of national transport: only 7% of the output of Luxembourg-registered hauliers concerns haulage in their own country.
 This can be explained by the small geographical size and location of the country.

 Focus on international road freight transport

-In 2011 compared to 2007, an increase in the share of international transport in total road freight transport can be seen in most of the Member States that joined the EU in 2004 and 2007 (except for Romania).
-The biggest increase was recorded in Cyprus (28%) and Spain (18%).
-On the opposite, in most of the other countries it has decreased over the same period (see Table 4 for complete data).
-In particular, an important decrease of more than 20% of the share of international transport was recorded for four countries between 2007 and 2011: Denmark (42%), Italy (29%), France (26%) and Germany (24%).
+In 2012 compared to 2008, an increase in the share of international transport in total road freight transport can be seen in all Member States that joined the EU since 2004, except for Estonia, Latvia and Romania.
+The highest increases were recorded in Cyprus (107%) and Bulgaria (39%).
+In contrast, it has decreased over the same period in most of the other countries (see Table 4 for complete data).
+In particular, important decreases of more than 20% of the share of international transport were recorded for four countries between 2008 and 2012: Denmark (42%), Italy (38%), Germany (24%) and France (22%).

 When looking at the evolution of international transport for the EU total, the impact of the increase of a Member State’s international transport is also linked to the share represented by that Member State in the EU total international transport.
 This information is provided in Figure 3.
-In 2011, Poland continues to have the highest share in EU international transport (20.9 %) and saw its share of international transport growing from 54 % in 2006 to 57 % in 2011, with a peak of 59% in 2010.
+In 2012, Poland continues to have the highest share in EU international transport (23%) and saw its share of international transport growing from 56% in 2008 to 60% in 2012.

-Figure 4 shows the share of cross-trade and cabotage in international transport for 2011.
-EU-27 share of cross-trade is 20 % and 4 % for cabotage.
-For four countries (Lithuania, Luxembourg, Slovenia and Slovakia) the shares of cross-trade in international transport represented more than 40 % of international transport.
-It can be observed that for Luxembourg the share of cabotage is also very high with 23 %.
+Figure 4 shows the share of cross-trade and cabotage in international transport for 2012.
+EU-28 share of cross-trade is 21% and 4% for cabotage.
+For four countries (Bulgaria, Lithuania, Luxembourg and Slovakia) the shares of cross-trade in international transport represented more than 45% of international transport.
+It can be observed that for Luxembourg the share of cabotage is also very high with 23%.
 This can be explained by the small geographical size and location of the country.

 Average vehicle loads